netbek/dw-analytics/docs/ops.md

 ## CLI

-The `prefect-cli` container has 3 CLIs.
-To explore, start the Docker container: `docker compose run --rm prefect-cli bash`
+The Prefect CLI container has 3 CLIs:

-- `dbt`: The dbt CLI.
-Run `dbt --help` for a list of available commands.
+- `dbt`: the entire dbt CLI
-- `prefect`: The Prefect CLI.
-Run `prefect --help` for a list of available commands.
+- `prefect`: the entire Prefect CLI
-- `cli`: A supplementary CLI that provides convenience commands for managing projects and running dbt and Prefect.
-Run `cli --help` for a list of available commands.
+- `cli`: a supplementary CLI that provides convenience commands for managing projects and using dbt and Prefect

+To explore:

+1. Log into the Docker container:

+    ```shell
+    docker compose exec prefect-cli bash
+    ```

+2. View the list of available commands:

+    ```shell
+    dbt --help
+    prefect --help
+    cli --help
+    ```

 ## GUI